-We would be grateful if you would make your booking via this web site to ensure a fair price for everyone.
-Breakfast is only available if you book directly with us.
-We aim to offer you the best possible price, but we appreciate that some of you may have a preferred travel agent.
+We are grateful if you make your booking via this web site.
+As an incentive, breakfast is only available if you book directly with us.
+We aim to offer you the best possible price, but we appreciate if you have a preferred online travel agent.

 The entrance to Weirholme Annex is in Burlington Grove through a wooden gate.
 When turning into Burlington Grove from Landkey Road, park at the first opportunity on the right.
 The entrance to Weirholme Annex will be there through a wooden gate with the Weirholme Annex sign.